savonet/book/streaming.md

 TODO: explain that there are boundary conditions: a source can be fetched twice with different track boundaries
 -->

-\TODO{we should speak about dynamic sources at some point: source.dynamic}

 ### Fallibility